Syllabus for COS-101

 You will need the following materials to do the work of the course.
 The required textbook is available from the University’s textbook supplier, MBS Direct.

 To run Visual Studio Community 2015, your computer should meet the following system requirements:

-For your formal work in the course, you are required to participate in online discussion forums, complete written assignments and programming assignments, take chapter quizzes based on the assigned reading from the Digital Planet textbook, and complete two projects: a Computer Fundamentals Project and a Programming Project.
+For your formal work in the course, you are required to participate in online discussion forums, complete written assignments and programming assignments, take module quizzes based on the assigned reading from the Technology In Action textbook, and complete two projects: a Computer Fundamentals Project and a Programming Project.
 See below for details.

 Consult the Course Calendar for due dates.